The 33 Most Common Interview Questions [And How to Confidently Answer Them]

 High quality managers seamlessly weave strength and flexibility to successfully lead each individual employee.
 Therefore, your answer needs to show that you are able to give everyone on your team clear direction and let them go their own way until they ask or demonstrate that they need your guidance or assistance.
-Providing a strong example of your managerial prowess will help the hiring manager see you as a successful workplace leader.
+Providing strong examples of your managerial prowess to these job interview questions will help the hiring manager see you as a successful workplace leader.

 6. How Would a Current Coworker or Supervisor Describe You?

 Think about positive reviews or praise you’ve received from fellow workers or superiors.
 Distill these into a few coveted traits and pretend you’re telling them about a valued colleague.
 If you struggle to find the right words to describe yourself, refer to previous performance reviews.
 It’s likely that your current boss has written at least a few words of praise in your quarterly or annual review.
 Most people find it much easier to give someone else a glowing review, so adding someone else’s words to your statement will make it sound sincerer.

 7. Can You Tell Me How You Cope with Stress-inducing Events?

 We live in a pressure cooker world so this is one of the most common job interview questions.
 Demonstrating that you can calmly handle challenging situations will make you a worthy worker for your target organisation.
 Prospective bosses are especially keen to know your most proven stress management strategies.
 Share them and show you have proven tools to prosper despite pressure.

 8. What Activities Do You Participate in Beyond Work?